Eman-Furrukh/Introductio-to-Data-Science/README.md

 # Introductio-to-Data-Science
-This contains all the assignments and lab tasks throughout the course
+This contains all the assignments throughout the course